Planszowker/Planszowker/docs/JSON/BoardDescription.md

 ## Board Description JSON
 Describes how game's board is defined.
-This JSON contains informations about board itself, required entities and fixed points, and other game specific objects.
+This JSON contains information about board itself, required entities and fixed points, and other game specific objects.

 ### Fields

 #### Board
 Describes board's background.
 If not specified, `default` is implicitly used.
+**TBD**

 #### PlayersView
 Describes players' view.
 If game need to be able to view other players' views, one can define where this view is located and how big it is.